nymtech/dev-portal/src/tutorials/ipfs-service-provider/download-implementation.md

 ```

-If our incoming message has type `"received"` and its content holds the `fileCid`, the our logic identifies it as a download request.
+If our incoming message has type `"received"` and its content holds the `fileCid` property, the our logic identifies it as a download request.
 We can pass the files hash (`fileCid`), `fileName` and `fileType` into a new function we are going to implement in this file, `getAndSendBackDownloadableFile()`.

 ```typescript
 async function getAndSendBackDownloadableFile(cid : string,name : string,type : string,senderTag: string){